Multiple Subtasks for Jira

 Custom Field(s)

-Custom fields can be set in the same way other fields are provided with values.
-The custom field must be referenced by its ID which has the format customfield_xxxxx where xxxxx is a 5-digit number.
-Atlassian provides a documentation that helps to find out the custom field’s IDs in their Jira knowledge base: How to find any custom field’s IDs
+When the custom field is referenced by ID then this has to be in the format customfield_xxxxx where xxxxx is a 5-digit number.
+Atlassian provides a documentation that helps to find out custom field IDs in their Jira knowledge base: How to find any custom field’s IDs

 Here is an example with a subtask called This subtask has custom fields that applies the numeric value 42 to the first custom field, chooses the option female in the second custom field and applies the multi-line text to the third custom field: